 We rely significantly upon major distributors and resellers in both the U.S. and international regions, including Tech Data Corporation and its global affiliates (collectively, "Tech Data") and Ingram Micro Inc. ("Ingram Micro").
-Total sales to Tech Data accounted for 37% of our total net revenue for both the three and six months ended July 31, 2022.
-Total sales to Tech Data accounted for 36% of our total net revenue for both the three and six months ended July 31, 2021.
-Ingram Micro accounted for 9% of Autodesk's total net revenue for both the three and six months ended July 31, 2021, total sales to Ingram Micro accounted for 9% of Autodesk's total net revenue.
+Total sales to Tech Data accounted for 40% and 36% of our total net revenue for the three months ended April 30, 2023 and 2022, respectively.
+Ingram Micro accounted for 8% and 9% of Autodesk's total net revenue during the three months ended April 30, 2023 and 2022, respectively.
 Our customers through Tech Data and Ingram Micro are the resellers and end users who purchase our software subscriptions and services.
-Should any of our agreements with Tech Data or Ingram Micro be terminated for any reason, we believe the resellers and end users who currently purchase our products through Tech Data or Ingram Micro would be able to continue to do so under substantially the same terms from one of our many other distributors without substantial disruption to our revenue.
+We entered into transition agreements with certain of our distributors, including Tech Data and Ingram Micro, to provide transition distribution activities for a one-to-two-year period, with potential extensions.
+In connection with the transition agreements, we intend to increase our selling efforts with value-added resellers and agents.
 Consequently, we believe our business is not substantially dependent on Tech Data or Ingram Micro.